metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 ### Config Line Settings

-Config Line Settings is an optional field that allows advanced options of adding your Asset data to the Candymachine making the Candymachine's rent cost significantly cheaper.
+Config Line Settings is an optional field that allows advanced options of adding your Asset data to the Core Candy Machine making the Core Candy Machine's rent cost significantly cheaper.

-By storing the Assets name and URI prefixs into the Candy Machine the data required to be stored is significantly reduced as you will not be storing the same name and URI for every single Asset.
+By storing the Assets name and URI prefixs into the Core Candy Machine the data required to be stored is significantly reduced as you will not be storing the same name and URI for every single Asset.

 For example if all your Assests had the same naming structure of `Example Asset #1` through to `Example Asset #1000` this would normally require you to store the string `Example Asset #` 1000 times, taking up 15,000 bytes.

-By storing the prefix of the name in the the Candy Machine and letting the Candy Machine append the index number created to the string you save these 15,000 bytes in rent cost.
+By storing the prefix of the name in the the Core Candy Machine and letting the Core Candy Machine append the index number created to the string you save these 15,000 bytes in rent cost.

 This also applies to the URI prefix.